domaframework/doma/docs/query/insert.rst

   @Insert(sqlLog = SqlLogType.RAW)
   int insert(Employee employee);

-``SqlLogType.RAW`` is represented that the log is outputted sql with a bind parameter.
+``SqlLogType.RAW`` represent outputting log that is sql with a binding parameter.